MicrosoftDocs/dynamics365smb-docs/business-central/ui-payment-practices.md

 ---

-# What is Payment Practices Reporting
+# Payment Practices report

-Some countries require, that companies have to report payment times for their vendors as defined by local authorities.
-This reporting can be based on different sources and it can sort vendors based on their size or defined payment terms, and provides reporting for the vendors for the following as required by local authorities:
+Some countries require that companies report payment times for their vendors as defined by local authorities.
+This reporting can be based on different sources and can sort vendors based on their size or defined payment terms, providing reporting for vendors for the following as required by local authorities:

 - The average agreed payment period.
 - The average actual payment term.